-- T Title: All maps need an accurate, descriptive title, which tells the user the purpose of the map.
+- Title: All maps need an accurate, descriptive title, which tells the user the purpose of the map.
 It should be positioned in an area that is uncluttered.
 Tittles need not be printed in HUGE letters. - O Orientation: Maps must have a north arrow to orient them correctly.
 Position it so that it is clear and not interfering with other information. - D Date: Maps should include a publication date to indicate the age of their data.
-Position it near the border, preferably in a lower corner. - A Author: The name of the person(s) who drew the map must be included. - L Legend: Not all maps need legends.
-If one is needed, it should be carefully positioned, easy to read and properly organized. - S Scale: All maps must have a scale.
+Position it near the border, preferably in a lower corner. - A Author: The name of the person(s) who drew the map must be included. - Legend: Not all maps need legends.
+If one is needed, it should be carefully positioned, easy to read and properly organized. - Scale: All maps must have a scale.
+An unknown scale can be determined by comparison to a map of the same area (and projection...shape) with a known scale.